 As Lawson Taitte notes (pay wall), Arnone and director Joel Ferrell have made the apartment fireplace into a looming altar to some ‘dark deity.’
 For their apartment decor, other theater companies — and the Polanski film — have employed lots of books and the occasional artistic African prop.
 But Arnone and Ferrell have taken the basic script information — Annette is writing a book about Darfur and is passionately interested in art (her coffee table is covered in fine art books) — and expanded it into a big, bold set design statement.

 This design statement can easily be construed as implying that African tribal figures represent grim, primal, destructive forces: the gods of carnage demanding sacrifice.
-In fact, this is pretty much how Mark Lowry reads it (although Mark also seems to think we can revert to the Neanderthal lurking inside us, when we never were Neanderthals).
+In fact, this is pretty much how Mark Lowry reads it.
 Needless to say, this African-gods-of-carnage reflects a Eurocentric set of mistaken assumptions: that African art and African religions are ‘primitive,’ they’re closer to the violent and the ancient, etc. — when they’re no more ‘primitive’ or violent than the Bible.

 Think of it this way: Would audience members ‘read’ that design the same way if there were a large, bloody crucifix over the fireplace?
 Would they assume that this was a ‘god of carnage’ representing our more savage instincts?